Focus and distinctiveness of CRLP

 • We are not holding ourselves out as developers or trying to produce any working software, let alone the possibly mythical one single best software solution.
 At our most technical, we are producing illustrative demonstrations, to show rather than tell, so that drafters can picture what we are talking about.

 • We are not linking ourselves to any particular technology initiative, whether software or AI.
-We have worked with L4, but also with DataLex, and we aim to maintain relations with Blawx, Rulemapping, Logical English and others.
-This links to the idea that drafting offices would produce open source encodings that are published for re-use by multiple others in multiple systems, where the more sophisticated technology builds on the simpler output of the drafting office.
+We have worked extensively with L4, but also with DataLex, and we aim to maintain relations with Blawx, Rulemapping, Logical English and others.
+This links to our idea that drafting offices would produce open source encodings that are published for re-use by multiple others in multiple systems, where the more sophisticated technology builds on the simpler output of the drafting office.

 Our priorities also mean we are not doing various other things that other people are doing in “Rules as Code”, computational law, and related fields.

-• Legislation only – so we are not looking for ways to digitise more than what the legislation says on its face (when read with other digitised legislation and with the construction canons on which the drafter relied).
+• Legislation only – so we are not looking for ways to digitise more than what the legislation says on its face, when read with other digitised legislation and with the construction canons on which the drafter relied.
 We are not trying to digitise all of the law that applies to a given scenario, by digitising other types of law that affect the impact of the legislation, such as case-law, customary law, constitutions, human rights, international law (& EU law for MSs, & UK law for BOTs & CDs), and general principles.
 So we are interested in helping people to see what the legislation itself says on its face when read with other legislation read the same way.

 • Logical structures only – so we are not looking for ways to digitise the meaning of undefined non-logical terms and the application of those terms to particular fact scenarios.
-We do seek to digitise the logical structure of definitions (including those applied by other Laws/Acts such as the Interpretation Law/Act), but we do so while being fully aware that all definitions introduce additional undefined terms.
+We do seek to digitise the logical structure of definitions, including those applied by other Laws/Acts such as the Interpretation Law/Act.
+But we do so while being fully aware that all definitions introduce additional undefined terms.
 Again the idea is to help people understand the legislation itself, as a starting point before the separate task of working out whether it does really mean what it says when applied to a particular person’s circumstances.

-If you are interested in volunteering some spare time to work with us on these issues, please get in touch with our team.
+• If you are interested in volunteering some spare time to work with us on these issues, please get in touch with our team.